A comprehensive look into the accuracy of SpEC binary black hole waveforms: Methods

+Here $\mathcal F(f)$ is a general frequency weighting that is not restricted to a detector-sensitivity PSD and can be tailored to specific portions of the waveform, providing a mismatch with adjustable frequency weighting.

+In what follows, we are motivated by PN calculations that suggest that the waveform's amplitude follows roughly a power-law frequency evolution toward merger.
+We therefore choose $\mathcal F_n(f) = f^n$ in Eq.~\eqref{eqn:inner_product_Ff}, where $n$ is a user-tunable parameter for emphasizing different portions of the waveform

-and obtain the frequency-weighted overlap and mismatch by analogy to Eqs.~\eqref{eqn:overlap} and~\eqref{eqn:mismatch}, see Appendix \ref{apx:L2_minimization}.
+and obtain the frequency-weighted overlap and mismatch by analogy to Eqs.~\eqref{eqn:overlap} and~\eqref{eqn:mismatch}, see Appendix \ref{apx:L2_minimization}, and denote it with a subscript of $n$ to distinguish it from the standard mismatch.
 The choice $n=0$ reduces to the standard mismatch, $n > 0$ upweights higher frequencies (late inspiral and merger), while $n <0$ upweights lower frequencies (early inspiral).

 To visualize the weighted waveforms, we compute the frequency-weighted strain in the time domain~\cite{boyle2025sxs}:

 For $n=0$, we recover the original waveform.
 We consider up to $n=3$, which effectively produces inspiral-less waveforms.
 In the frequency domain, the inspiral scales as $\tilde{h}(f)\sim f^{-7/6}$.
 For $n=3$, therefore, the weighted waveform scales as $\tilde{h}(f)f^{3/2}\sim f^{1/3}$.
 This transition from negative to positive exponents of $f$ signifies the shift from inspiral-dominated to merger-dominated results.